q335r49/microviche/README.md

 <dt>BufEnter, BufLeave autocommands</dt>
 <dd>If you have autocommands defined *BufEnter* and *BufLeave* (<samp>:autocmd BufEnter</samp> to list), they can be a cause of lagging for plane mouse panning because a single panning step actually has to switch buffers a few times.
 Consider slimming down those autcommands or using *BufRead* or *BufHidden* instead.</dd>
 <dt>Zooming and GVim</dt>
-<dd>The VimResize autocommand is disabled for GVim because of the sheer frequency of resizing.
+<dd>The VimResize autocommand is disabled for GVim because of the frequency and unpredictability of when resizing occurs.
 Redrawing will have to be done manually with `F10``r`.</dt>
 <dt>Horizontal splits</dt>
 <dd>Horizontal splits aren't supported and may interfere with panning</dd>
 <dl>